This Forgotten Kitchen Feature Is Popping Up More and More

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Around the 1950s, people started taking sledgehammers to their kitchen walls in full embrace of a new concept: open-plan living.
+Around the 1950s, people started taking sledgehammers to their kitchen walls in full embrace of a new concept.
 But before cramped closed quarters became a true thing of the past, another trend briefly saw the light of day: the pass-through window.
 Popular in mid-century homes, these serving hubs made it easier to get hot dishes from the counter to the dining table without putting your messy prep space on display.
 Then sprawling islands took their place…until now.

 Round It Out